In our Business Talks series, we look at some of the challenges of being a freelancer and give you some tips to help you know when the price is right…

 Choose a pricing strategy.

 Pricing for jobs is usually either time or project-based.
 Time is when you log your hours or days and then invoice the client for it; project is when you work out how long you think a piece of work will take and supply the client with a fixed-price.
 The strategy you go for will usually depend on the job but generally it’s best to try and work out how much time it’ll take, rather than a fixed cost.
-You should also always remember that most projects take more time than expected and make room for this accordingly.
+You should also always remember that most projects take more time than expected and you should make room for this.

 Should you ever work for free?